 How Mental Health Affects Physical Health

 As previously mentioned, our minds and bodies are constantly engaging in conversations with each other.
-Whenever we are ill or in physical pain, we are in a bad mood, we feel discouraged and even depressed.
+Whenever we are ill or in physical pain, we are in a bad mood; we feel discouraged and even depressed.
 This goes all the way around as our minds can also affect our bodies.
 As Dr. Arthur Barsky wrote, “we feel emotions in our bodies”.
 Unfortunately, more often than not, these emotions can be harmful.
-Under constant stress, for example, our stomach or chests hurt and we feel weak and nauseous.
+Under constant stress, for example, our stomachs or chests hurt and we feel weak and nauseous.
 Whenever we are hurt or angry, our pulse races or we get headaches.

 As claimed by mind-body medicine, whenever a thought surfaces, a chemical goes with it.
-In the words of Dr. James Gordon, founder of the Center for Mind-Body Medicine,“the brain and peripheral nervous system, the endocrine and immune systems, and indeed, all the organs of our body and all the emotional responses we have, share a common chemical language and are constantly communicating with one another.”
+In the words of Dr. James Gordon, founder of the Center for Mind-Body Medicine, “the brain and peripheral nervous system, the endocrine and immune systems, and indeed, all the organs of our body and all the emotional responses we have, share a common chemical language and are constantly communicating with one another.”

 This means that, when you experience stressful thoughts, the brain sends a specific signal to neurotransmitters — the chemical messengers that control virtually all of the body’s functions.
 Neurochemicals proceed to prepare the body so it can deal with the stressful situation or perceived danger.
 As a result, we experience a series of reactions such as increased blood pressure, which allows faster speed and response time to a potential threat.